bushrascode/CKAD-Exercises/1-app-design-and-build/b. pod-design.md

 </details>

-**2. If the Job misses its scheduled time by 60 seconds, ensure that the CronJob skips the current iteration**
+**2. If the Job misses its scheduled time by 60 seconds, ensure that the CronJob skips the current iteration.**

 <details><summary>Solution</summary>
 <p>